Shaurya-L/Authenticating-User-using-Gestures/README.md

 The app is ready and only part left is integeration with this system.
 Screenshots of the app are attached below.

+When the app is opened, this screen opens first.